-Not only is it the go to tool for recruiters.
-It is a great way to build an audience for business to business (B2B) connections.
+Not only is it the go-to tool for recruiters.
+It is a great way to build an audience for business-to-business (B2B) connections.

-With a lot of hard work, you have managed to get a group of core customers that is helping you grow your business.
+With a lot of hard work.
+You’ve managed to get a group of core customers.
+And your business is growing.
 If it is a little slower than you would like.

-If you are having trouble reaching potential customer using more popular methods such as Google Ads and Twitter.
-Using a LinkedIn company page could really help you reach new clients.
+If you are having trouble reaching potential customers using more popular methods such as Google Ads and Twitter.
+Using a LinkedIn company page could help you reach new clients.

-You have created a LinkedIn company page and spent some time ensuring it looks and operates like a sister page of your main website.
-It is an amazing way to reach potential customers on the platform.
+And spent some time ensuring it looks and operates like a sister page of your main website.
+It’s a great way to reach potential customers on the platform.

-Helping you see how your LinkedIn company page posts and campaigns are increasing your page followers.
-In turn driving traffic to your website, getting new customers and growing your business.
+Helping you see how your LinkedIn metrics for your company page posts are increasing your page followers.
+In turn, this drives traffic to your website.
+Getting new customers and growing your business.

 Top 5 LinkedIn Company Page Analytics To Track

-With a brief social media marketing plan, you begin creating content and sharing posts on the page on a regular basis.
+With a brief social media marketing plan.
+You begin creating content and sharing posts on the page on a regular basis.